ibm-cloud-docs/security-compliance/inventory.md

 ## Before you begin
 {: #before-inventory}

 Before you get started, be sure that you have the required level of access to view and manage your inventory.
 To manage your inventory, you need the [**Editor** platform role or higher](/docs/security-compliance?topic=security-compliance-access-management).
-To discover your inventory, you must also have a [collector](/docs/security-compliance?topic=security-compliance-ibm-collector) and [credentials](/docs/security-compliance?topic=security-compliance-credentials) already configured in {{site.data.keyword.compliance_short}}.
+To discover your inventory, you must also have a [collector](/docs/security-compliance?topic=security-compliance-ibm-collector) and [credentials](/docs/security-compliance?topic=security-compliance-credentials) already Assessd in {{site.data.keyword.compliance_short}}.

 ## Creating an inventory